code4recovery/tsml-ui/README.md

 			},
 		}
 	}

+A full list of meeting types can be found on the [Meeting Guide format spec page](https://github.com/meeting-guide/spec).
+These can be overridden by specifying the code and preferred nomenclature as demonstrated above.

 ## Contributing

 Pull requests are welcome.
-To get started, download this repository, do an `npm install`, and point your web root at the `public` folder.
+To get started, clone this repository, do an `npm install`, and point your web root at the `public` folder.

 This project uses the [React JavaScript library](https://reactjs.org/) and the [Bootstrap component library](http://getbootstrap.com/).

 While developing, run the `npm run watch` terminal command to compile assets as you edit them.
-When you're ready to commit, run `npm run prod` to minify them.
+When you're ready to commit, run `npm run prod` to minify them for production.